Policy 4106 - Keys for Offices and Buildings

 - All Building Master and Grand Master keys must have approval and signature of the

-Assistant Vice President for Administration and Facilities.
+Associate Vice President for Administration and Facilities.

 - Submit the completed form to Physical Plant.

 - Physical Plant will then make the appropriate key(s).
 When the new key(s) is available